 Validity/authenticity of the trust – Simply put, if the trust was not properly witnessed, notarized, and signed in accordance with State law, the trust may be open to litigation.
 On a more controversial note, if the trust was forged, or other foul play is discovered within the document, more serious litigation may occur.

 Mental capacity – Similar to reasons for contesting a will, one possible reason for litigation involves mental capacity.
 That is, when a trust is being drafted, modified, or signed, the individual must have the mental capacity to understand aspects and ramifications of the document.
 If mental incapacity is determined in court, the document is declared invalid.
 Mental incapacity may include age related illnesses such as dementia or Alzheimer’s, or other forms of disability/illness.
 The Michigan Legislature defines an “incapacitated individual” as,

 “an individual who is impaired by reason of mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, or other cause, not including minority, to the extent of lacking sufficient understanding or capacity to make or communicate informed decisions.”
 (Michigan Legislature, Section 700.1105, 1998)

 Trust Litigation Lawyers in Plymouth MI

-Our Law Firm is located in Plymouth, MI and dedicated to serving clients throughout the State.
+Our law firm is located in Plymouth, MI and dedicated to serving clients throughout the State.
 Additionally, our attorneys are experienced with probate and trust litigation cases in several Michigan courts.
 This includes the Probate Court of Wayne County, Oakland County, and many others throughout the State.
-Therefore, if you have legal issues pertaining to trusts in Michigan, call our offices today.
+Therefore, if you have legal issues pertaining to Michigan trusts, call our offices today.
 (734) 386-0224